Ohmnivore/AdventureEdit/README.md

 requires the dev version of flixel, flixel-ui, and flixel-addons, as well as systools.

 # TODO
-* Entity selection -> set custom fields
+* Fix entity property window rendering

 # Features that may be added in the future
 * Add node tool